* First time protesters have targeted famous party district

 * Data set to show recession as central banks cuts rates

-* Pompeo says China trampling on rights in Hong Kong (Adds recession confirmed, paragraphs 1, 7-12; Chinese reaction to Pompeo, paragraph 17)
+* Pompeo says China trampling on rights in Hong Kong (Adds HK stock exchange chief, paragraph 11; British to release report on Hong Kong, paragraph 12)

-HONG KONG, Oct 31 (Reuters) - Hong Kong police tightened security ahead of possible clashes on Thursday between masked pro-democracy protesters and Halloween fancy-dress clubbers as the Chinese-ruled city confirmed it was in economic recession after months of unrest and trade tensions.
+HONG KONG, Oct 31 (Reuters) - Hong Kong police tightened security ahead of possible clashes on Thursday between masked "Halloween" pro-democracy protesters and fancy-dress clubbers in the narrow, hilly streets of a popular party district in the heart of the Chinese-ruled city.

-The demonstrators, many of whom still wear now-illegal face masks, are planning to march from Victoria Park in the Causeway Bay shopping district to the hilly, narrow streets of the Lan Kwai Fong bar district above Central, the scene of a deadly New Year's stampede nearly 27 years ago.
+The demonstrators, many of whom still wear now-illegal face masks, are planning to march from Victoria Park in the Causeway Bay shopping district to the Lan Kwai Fong bar and entertainment area near Central, the scene of a deadly New Year's stampede nearly 27 years ago.

-Police have banned the march and said they would close roads, including the short Lan Kwai Fong street itself, from early afternoon until Friday morning to "facilitate the public celebrating."
+Police have banned the march and said they would close roads, including the short, sloping Lan Kwai Fong strip itself, from early afternoon until Friday morning to "facilitate the public celebrating."
 It was not immediately clear how that would work.

 It is the first time protesters have targeted the party district in five months of increasingly violent, anti-government unrest.
-Typically, weekends and celebrations like Halloween see hordes of revellers spilling out of the bars and clubs.
+Typically, weekends and special events like Halloween see hordes of revellers spilling out of the bars and clubs.